 administrative | agriculture | animals | anti-drugs | anti-racism | art/culture | children | communication | community | cultural exposure | development | disabled | disadvantaged | education | elderly | environment | family | health | homeless | human rights | indigenous | migrants | minorities | religious | sport/leisure | women | youth

-The year-long voluntary work periods begin in August–September.
+The year-long voluntary work periods begin in August–September when an on-arrival training camp is organized in each country that receives ICYE volunteers.
 The exact starting dates vary according to the destination country.
-In most of the countries one can also start a half-year voluntary work period in January–February.
+In most of the countries, one can also start a half-year voluntary work period in January–February.

 Mainly 18–30-year-old young adults.
-The age limit vary a bit according to the destination country.
+The age limit varies a bit according to the destination country.
 Over 30-year-old adults can participate in voluntary work periods mainly in Asian and African countries.

 The participants need to have an ability to adjust, flexibility, openness as well as interest towards different cultures and lifestyles.
 It is an asset to know the language of the destination country already before the departure, but this is not a requirement.
-Not any educational or working background is required.
+No educational or working background is required.